Pollution Solution

 • Batteries—rechargeable, Ni-MH, lithium ion, Ni-Cad, automotive, or any other specialty battery (alkaline batteries are safe to dispose in the trash)

-• Flammables—gasoline, kerosene, propane tanks, lighter fluid, lamp oil, tiki torch fuel
+• Flammables—gasoline, kerosene, propane cylinders, lighter fluid, lamp oil, tiki torch fuel

 • Household appliances

-• Used tires (on specially designated tire collection days see Events for dates)
+• Used tires (only on designated collection days see Events for dates)